Swedish government

 The parliament – representing the people

-General elections to the parliament are held on the second Sunday of September every four years.
-To serve in the parliament, a person has to be a Swedish citizen and aged 18 or more.
+General elections to parliament are held on the second Sunday of September every four years.
+All Swedish citizens aged 18 or over who are, or previously have been, residents of Sweden have the right to vote.
+To serve in parliament, a person has to be a Swedish citizen aged 18 or over.
 Seats are distributed among the political parties in proportion to the votes cast for them across the country as a whole.

 There is one exception to the rule of full national proportionality: a party must receive at least 4 per cent of all votes in the election to gain representation in the parliament, a rule designed to prevent very small parties from getting in.